-I am the Secretary at the moment and I deal with the funders and the organisers of the spaces we use.
+I am the Coordinator at the moment and I deal with the funders and the organisers of the spaces we use.
 I first joined Different Strokes as a volunteer in 2003 when I had a gap in my work.
 I had already met Donal O’Kelly, the founder of Different Strokes, in 1994 shortly after I had my stroke.
 I was volunteering at the Stroke Association at the time, where I spoke to other stroke survivors about their experiences and encouraged them to get better.

 Coralie Dufour, Exercise tutor

 My name is Coralie.
 At the moment I am looking after this stroke group — Exercise for Stroke.

 I teach posture alignment and pilates.
 I also teach other types of rehabilitation.
 Any type of exercise such as: bootcamp, plyometric, aerobic, aqua-aerobic relaxation, aroma therapy and massage.
 I also do head, hands and knee massage.

 Tel 077 123 4567